avaneev/prvhash/README.md

 cryptographic claims (neither positive nor negative) about PRVHASH-based constructs.

-PRVHASH core hash function can be used as a PRNG with an arbitrarily-chosen (practically unlimited) period, depending on the number of hashwords in the system.
+PRVHASH core function can be used as a PRNG with an arbitrarily-chosen (practically unlimited) period, depending on the number of hashwords in the system.